mozilla/ActiveData-ETL/README.md

 Installing Fabric
 -----------------

 It is 2016, and Python is still hard on Windows.
-It would be [a nice question for Stack Overflow](http://stackoverflow.com/questions/9000380/install-python-fabric-on-windows), but apparently complex installation procedures are
+It would be [a nice question for Stack Overflow](http://stackoverflow.com/questions/9000380/install-python-fabric-on-windows), but apparently not.

 1. [Install Python, and PIP](https://github.com/klahnakoski/pyLibrary#windows-7-install-instructions-for-python)
 2. `pip install fabric` - There will be errors